liv-daliberti/liv-daliberti.github.io/_pages/about.md

 Prior to starting my Ph.D., I worked as a research scientist at [Leidos](https://www.leidos.com/) in their CTO Office Artificial Intelligence & Machine Learning Accelerator.
 I earned my Master of Science in [Applied Mathematics and Statistic](https://mathstat.georgetown.edu/graduate/testimonials/) in 2019.

-I enjoy working with individuals who are passionate about their research and excited about the potential impact of their efforts.
-I'm hopeful that technology built using the research my colleagues and I develop will help make our world (and maybe other worlds) safer and better for humans -- it would be disappointing to end up in a Dune / Matrix / alternative distopian sci-fi book reality.
+I enjoy working with individuals who are passionate about their research and excited about the potential impacts of their efforts.
+I'm hopeful that technology built using the research that my research colleagues and I develop will help make our world (and maybe other worlds) safer and better for humans.

+I really like all cats and one dog, my wife's cavapoo.
+In my spare time, I like hiking, backpacking, skiing, and going on adventures to new places.